ukparliament/weeknotes.data-search/2018/22/index.md

 ### Nothing happened this week

-Or, maybe it did.
-I don’t know.
+Or maybe it did, who knows?
+I don’t.
 I was on holiday.
-Nobody told me.
+And nobody wrote in.